jistjoalal/resource-share/README.md

 - <s>file upload/download</s>

 - <s>parse std descriptions/titles</s>
-  - change subject selection to be more like common core site
   - need to filter weird characters
-  - show subject when no description

-- accessibility

 - refactor
+  - i dont think i like having code in index files
+  - styles
   - insertResources
+    - using stdCodes func from desc-scraper

-  - styles
+- accessibility
-  - i dont think i like having code in index files

 ### Ideas
+- change subject selection to be more like common core site
 - does betterlesson have an API?
 - actual search (by title / std.)
 - batch upload?